saleor/app-sdk/docs/protected-handlers.md

 # Protected API handlers

-The App SDK provides helpers which ensure, that incoming requests are send from Saleor dashboard.
+The App SDK provides helpers which ensure, that incoming requests are sent from Saleor dashboard.
 Example of such situation could be a change of the application configuration iframe.

+> **Warning**
+> This handler only works for requests originated from frontend calls.
+It checks JWT token from the client, which is available
+> in AppBridge.
+Do not call this endpoint from backend context (calling it from API function will fail)

 ## How to protect the endpoint